odeum/optimization/patterns.md

-# React Optimization - Do's and Dont's - Patterns & Anti-Patterns => Best Practices
+# React Optimization - Patterns & Anti-Patterns

+Quote: *"Premature optimization is the root of all evil"*

+Translation: *"Don't worry about performance until you have a problem"*

 [React Patterns](http://reactpatterns.com/)

 ## Basis concepts for optimization:

 1. Purity
-- Use either React.PureComponent or shouldComponentUpdate where ever possible.
+- Use React.PureComponent (which implements shouldComponentUpdate) or use shouldComponentUpdate in React.Component classes.

 2. Data Comparability
 - Use highly comparable data (Immutability)